 Catherine Wright (B.Sc, B.Ed, M.Div, Ph.D.) is an interdisciplinary Christian ecotheologian working at Wingate University (North Carolina) in the Religion and Philosophy Department.
 As a scholar-practitioner, she has helped to create a new institute on campus grounded in the principles of sustainable development called The Collaborative for the Common Good and was chosen to be its first Executive Director on August 1, 2020.
 In 2022, Dr. Wright was honored with being named one of North Carolina's top 50 women leaders and her 2022 research paper (co-authored with faculty/staff in the CCG) was named one of 28 AASHE Campus Sustainability Award finalists (Community Engagement Category).

-As a science-trained, Christian ethicist engaged in interfaith dialogue work, Dr. Wright engages issues in an interdisciplinary way and constantly strives to communicate her Christ-centered approach to physical, social and spiritual healing in the many talks, fundraisers, think-tanks, lyceums, advisory boards, retreats, field trips, and panels she participates in or hosts.
+As a science-trained, Christian ethicist engaged in interfaith dialogue work, Dr. Wright engages contemporary social issues in an interdisciplinary way and constantly strives to communicate her integral approach to physical, social and spiritual healing and wholeness in the many talks, fundraisers, non-profit boards, advisory teams, retreats, and panels she participates in or hosts.

 Dr. Wright has also taught a diverse array of well received courses such as Food and Faith, Global Perspectives on Ethics, Systematic Theology, Religion and Science, Theological Responses to Our Ecological Crisis, Suffering and Joy, Christian Missions in the 21st Century, and EcoJustice -- in addition to many immersive travel based trips to Ashville (NC), Carolina Beach (NC), Jackson (MS), and Ireland.
 As with her texts, Dr. Wright invites students and readers to discover new ways of thinking and new behaviors with interactive and community engaged exercises aimed to change hearts and heads while hands are doing the work of community transformation.
-Her courses. presentations and books give new life to the tenet: being the "hands and feet of Christ" in a beautiful and broken world.
+Her courses, presentations, and books give new life to the tenet: being the "hands and feet of Christ" in a beautiful and broken world.

 Catherine also loves supporting Creation Care and Social Justice teams across many dioceses and denominations, as well as spending time with her family and friends in the great outdoors -- taking time to do some ‘holy noticing.’
 A great joy for her is to work alongside passionate people of faith in her local community who are laboring to empower others to wholeness and happiness.